Davidswinkels/pyspark_tutorial/README.md

 # pyspark_tutorial

-This repository contains notebooks with PySpark tutorials
+This repository contains notebooks with PySpark tutorials.
+The notebooks can be run on Azure HD Insights, which can be accessed via Azure Portal.